 Unused Sub: Michail Antonio

 Michail Antonio was on the bench for the Malta game after deciding to reject the chance to play for Jamaica to instead represent England.
 He was in a few squads around that time but never actually picked up a cap.
-He’s currently nursing a hamstring injury at West Ham.
+He’s currently looking to keep West Ham in the top flight.

 Unused Sub: Andros Townsend